rbewoor/DataAnalytics4_Project/README.md

 # DataAnalytics4_Project
 1) Masters program coursework for Data Analytics 4 module.

-2) Topic assigned: Yolo
+2) Topic assigned: YOLO

-3) Use case is to present new images to pre-trained Yolo v3 model.
+3) Use case is to present new images to pre-trained YOLO v3 model.
 Capture the inference (class names and confidence score) for all image, and then put into a Neo4j database.
 Using Neo4j Desktop v1.2.8.

 4) Anaconda environment setup notes.
 Below are the commands entered manually in the order specified.
 Create Python 3.7 environment (e.g. conda create -n ce2da41 python=3.7),